|

 Screen of Screens Backtest instructions

 Choose which screens to select the stocks from.
-You may limit choices
+You may limit

-categories (i.e. Keystone, RS, etc.).
-Note that the concept of "unique" only
+unique screen categories (i.e. Keystone, RS, etc.).
+Note that

-applies to a limited subset of the predefined screens.
+the concept of "unique" only applies to a limited subset of the

-The stocks in each screen are ranked, counting down from the first stock to
+The stocks in each screen are ranked, counting down from the first

-position), the second max-1, and so on.
-The totals for each
+and so on.
+The totals for each stock are then sorted, and the highest

-case of a tie, a secondary sort is done by looking at each screen in sequence,
+is done by looking at each screen in sequence, and selecting the stock

-and selecting the stock that appears first.
+that appears first.

-Another popular SOS tool is the Saucer, which allows you
+Another popular SOS tool is the

-to generate a list of current rankings for SOS combinations.
+a list of current rankings for SOS combinations.

 |